-- 110 percent of fair value of funded work will be provided if termination occurs on account of an authority default, a political event or an indirect political event.
+- 110 percent of the fair value of funded work will be provided if termination occurs on account of an authority default, a political event or an indirect political event.

-Per the draft, the operator will be solely responsible for procurement of electric buses.
+Per the draft, the operator will be solely responsible for the procurement of electric buses.
 During the contract period, ownership of buses will remain with the operator and the operator will be responsible for all electric buses to be registered in the name of the operator.

 Recently, the central government approved a subsidy corpus of ₹55 billion (~$0.78 billion) to be disbursed under the second phase of Faster Adoption and Manufacturing of (Hybrid and) Electric Vehicles (FAME) program.
-Incentives will be provided on purchase of two-wheelers as well as three-wheelers and four-wheelers, including taxis and electric buses used in public transport to check pollution.
+Incentives will be provided on the purchase of two-wheelers as well as three-wheelers and four-wheelers, including taxis and electric buses used in public transport to check pollution.

 The model concession agreement can help change the way public transportation is conducted in India if properly coupled with FAME II.